Last Updated on February 14, 2025

 - Potosí

-Even more, other cities will have an average of 20% higher prices than the first 2 mentioned cities, these other cities are:
+Furthermore, other cities have prices averaging 20% higher than the first two cities mentioned.
+These cities are:

 - Santa Cruz